Visiting Rutland Water

 Parking for Motorhomes: The barriers at park entrances allow for the additional height of motorhomes, so you shouldn’t experience any difficulties entering and exiting our car parks.
 Please observe the car parking charges which are equal for motorhomes.

 Please be aware of the car park closing times as overnight parking is not permitted.

 Rutland Water Park is open every day except Christmas Day and most attractions and activities are available every day from Good Friday until 31st October, when reduced hours are advertised.
 Barnsdale car park is closed 1st November to 1st March but all others are open throughout the year.
 Site closing times are advertised at car park entrances – a guideline would suggest between 9am and dusk.
 Please contact any Anglian Water Visitor Centre for more information.
 Vehicles that remain in the car park after closing time will be locked on site until the following morning.

-Drones at Rutland Water: Please note that under NO circumstances are drones permitted to fly recreationally on or around Rutland Water.
+No Drone Flying at Rutland Water: Please note that under NO circumstances are drones permitted to fly recreationally on or around Rutland Water.
 There are many reasons for this, but the main one being that the site includes protected SSSI, SPA and RAMSAR conservation and preservation land.